 - Easy to adjust and re-fit.

-- Possible to install during the pipe operation, no plant shut down required.
+- Possible to install during the pipe operation, no plant shutdown is required.

 - Available in fire-rated form.